OEmreTURAN/Adaptive-A-Star-and-NSGA-II-Framework-for-Multi-Goal-Navigation-of-Mobile-Robots/README.md

 ### Multiprocessing messages appear out of order

 The `test` and `sensitivity` modes process episodes in parallel.
 Interleaved progress messages are expected.
 Avoid launching multiple long analyses simultaneously on the same machine.

-## Citation

-If you use this source code or the proposed algorithm in your academic works, please cite the accompanying article once it has been published:

-**Turan et al 2026 Meas.
-Sci.
-Technol. https://doi.org/10.1088/1361-6501/ae9209**

 ## Support